UKGovernmentBEIS/beis-report-official-development-assistance/doc/deployment-process.md

    have the same name)
 1. Confirm the release candidate and perform any prerequisites
    - Confirm the release with any relevant people (product owner, delivery manager, etc)
-   - Think about any dependencies that also need considering: dependent parts of the service that also need updating; environment variables that need changing/adding; third-party services that need to be set up/updated
+   - Think about any dependencies that also need considering: dependent parts of the service that also need updating; environment variables that need changing/adding; third-party services that need to be set up/updated; data migrations to be run
 1. Announce the release
    Let the team know about the release.
 This is posted in Slack under #beis-roda.
 Typical form is: